venkateshjo/spectrum-css/README.md

 ## Show me a demo

-Check out [the documentation site](http://opensource.adobe.com/spectrum-css/) for a demo of every component included in Spectrum CSS.
+Check out [the documentation site](http://opensource.adobe.com/spectrum-css/) for a demo of every component included in Spectrum CSS or spin up a local version using `yarn start`.

 ## Where is the JavaScript?